David Suchet on Who Do You Think You Are?: Everything you need to know

 First David explores the English ancestors of his maternal grandmother, Elsie Jezzard, a music hall artist from whom he suspects he inherited his love of acting.
 David discovers that Elsie’s grandfather George was a master mariner and, intrigued by this ‘water connection’, heads to the National Maritime Museum to find out more.
 Documents there plot a distinguished career spanning nearly four decades, but also reveal that a ship under George’s charge sank off the coast of Suffolk on 28 May 1860.

-At Lowestoft Library, David finds a contemporary newspaper report on the devastating storm that destroyed George’s ship, the Hannah, along with more than 150 other vessels.
+At Lowestoft Library, David finds an old newspaper report on the devastating storm that destroyed George’s ship, the Hannah, along with more than 150 other vessels.
 George Jezzard escaped death thanks to the heroic efforts of a man named John Cragie, who rescued the crew of the stricken vessel moments before it sank beneath the waves.
-David even manages to track down the descendant of the man who saved his great, great, great grandfather’s life.
+David even manages to track down the descendant of the man who saved his 3x great grandfather’s life.

 Next David turns his attention to his much-loved maternal grandfather, press photographer Jimmy Jarché.
 But Jimmy’s lineage is shrouded in mystery.
 His father, Arnold ‘Jarchy’, also a photographer, was a Jewish émigré who arrived in the UK from Paris in the late 1800s.
 But were Arnold and his wife French, as the family always believed?
 “The plot thickens,” says David.
 “There’s obviously family confusion here – or people not wanting to know what went on.”